 Only one time server can be specified.
 If that server is not available then the synchronization will be bypassed.
 Note that JNIOR's clock is maintained by a battery during periods without power.
-Synchronization is not required but useful periodically as the clock may drift in accuracy very slowly over long periods.
+Synchronization is not required but useful periodically as the clock will drift in accuracy over long periods.
+Typical computer hardware clocks (PCs for instance) typically drift by several seconds per day.
+NTP synchronization is critical in maintaining accurate time.

 Time synchronization occurs during power-on boot.
-If synchronization was successful during boot then it is attempted every four (4) hours thereafter to maintain clock alignment.
-JNIOR may also be commanded to synchronize using the DATE command through a Telnet connection.
-In this manner the clock can be accurately set in the absence of a network connection or time server.
+Synchronization is attempted every four hours by default to maintain clock alignment.
+JNIOR may also be commanded to synchronize using the DATE command in the Command Console.